UBC-STAT/stat-406/syllabus.md

 answer or code to implement.
 These are to be done _during lab_ periods.
 But you can do them on your own as well.
 These are worth 2 points each up to a maximum of 20 points.
 They are due at 2300 on the day of your assigned lab section.

+If you attend lab, you may share a submission with another student (with acknowledgement on the PR).
+If you do not attend lab, you must work on your own (subject to the collaboration instructions for Assignments below).

 **Rules.** You must submit via PR by the deadline.
 Your PR must include **at least 3 commits**.
 After lab 2, failure to include at least 3 commits will result in a maximum score of 1.

 <div class="alert alert-info" role="alert">